cgwire/kitsu/getting-started/README.md

 ### Create some assets (perso / props / bg / fx)

 So now you should have the first script of your production.
-It's time to for the breakdown and the creation of the assets.
+It's time to do the breakdown and the creation of the assets.
 It will help you to find the assets you could reuse from past episode, and help to dispatch the work to the artists.

 Lets begin with the asset page, you can access it by multiple ways, the fastest and easiest is with the asset icone on top of the page ![Asset button](../img/getting-started/asset_button.png).

-On the asset page click on **Add asset**.
+On the asset page click on **Add assets**.
 ![Asset page first time](../img/getting-started/add_assets_first.png)

 A pop up window open :

-Then you can choose the **Type** (1) : Camera, Characters, Environment, FX, Props.
+You can choose the **Type** (1) : Camera, Characters, Environment, FX, Props.
-Lets start with an environment, we will give it a name under **Asset** (2), and enter a description that will help the designer to know what to do, and later to indentify easily the asset.
+Lets start with an environment.
+We will give it a name under **Asset** (2), and enter a description that will help the designer to know what to do, and later to indentify easily the asset.
-If you have multiple asset to create, click on **Confirm and stay** (3), you can change whenever you want the asset type, and keep adding assets.
+If you have multiple assets to create, click on **Confirm and stay** (3), you can change whenever you want the asset type, and keep adding assets.
 ![Create an asset](../img/getting-started/add_asset_popup.png)

-You will see the newly created asset appearing on the background everytime your click on confirm and stay.
+You will see the newly created asset appearing on the background everytime your click on **Confirm and stay**.
 When you have added you last asset, just click on **Confirm**, it will save the asset and close the window.
 If you don't have more asset to add, click on **Close** it will cancel the window.

-For now the assets aren't associate to episode, this association will be down during the **Breakdown** of the storyboard, with sequences and shots.
+For now the assets aren't associate to episode, this association will be done during the **Breakdown** of the storyboard, with sequences and shots creation.

 You can edit assets any time you want by going to the asset page, hovering the asset you want to modify, and then click on the **Edit button** (1) ![Edit button](../img/getting-started/edit_button.png) on the right side of the line.
 ![Edit an asset](../img/getting-started/asset_edit.png)